Sustainable Pet Grooming: How to Care for Long-Haired Pets Naturally

 Cleaning up that hair

 Finally, don’t forget your vacuum cleaner!
 Pet hair builds up fast.
 Opt for a model with HEPA filters, and vacuum using electricity from renewable sources if available.
 Or go low-tech: a good old rubber broom can work wonders on carpet.
+Check out our best pet-friendly vacuum cleaners here.

 Managing all that fur doesn’t have to be a hassle—or harmful to the planet.
 With a few smart swaps and mindful grooming habits, you’ll have a healthy, happy pup and a cleaner, greener home.